qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Placement for polygon layers ............................

-You can choose one of the following options for placing labels in polygons:
+You can choose one of the following options for placing labels in polygons (see figure_labels_placement_polygon_):

 * |radioButtonOn| :guilabel:`Offset from centroid`,
 * |radioButtonOff| :guilabel:`Horizontal (slow)`,